-- Audits can be carried out offline on a tablet or smart phone rather than having to transfer paper records onto a spreadsheet manually.
+- Audits can be carried out offline on a tablet or smartphone rather than having to transfer paper records onto a spreadsheet manually.

-- David uses the time freed up to engage with employees in the workplace, and to investigate the root cause of accidents.
+- David uses the time freed up to engage with employees in the workplace and to investigate the root cause of accidents.

 - Ability to make administrative changes without the cost or time involved in a developer.

-Another achievement David credited to the utilisation of a health and safety management system was an impressive annual saving of £70,000 on insurance premiums in only one of their sites as a result of Zero Reported Claims.
+Another achievement David credited to the utilization of a health and safety management system was an impressive annual saving of £70,000 on insurance premiums in only one of their sites as a result of Zero Reported Claims.
 This figure was identified given the annual average number of claims and the annual average claim payout.
 The cost savings relate specifically to insurance savings and do not take into account what they would have paid on doctors, physio, production downtime, etc

-For more information as to how EcoOnline is working with food and beverage manufacturers to improve their health and safety management procedures, why not Contact one of our friendly product experts or even Request A Demo.
+For more information as to how EcoOnline is working with food and beverage manufacturers to improve their health and safety management procedures, why not contact one of our friendly product experts or even Request A Demo.